mmilano/spark-donut/README.md

 A simple doughnut "spark" chart created with generated SVG and css, allowing for dynamic display and update with VUE properties/values.

-Built using the `vue-cli` as scaffolding for the demo, but the core chart component itself does not depend on anything.
+The demo is built using the `vue-cli` as scaffolding, but the core chart component itself does not depend on anything.

 ## Project setup
 ```